 A second campus is located in Sechelt, on the Sunshine Coast, with regional offerings in the Squamish/Whistler area.
 The university has most of the services one would expect, with one exception: there are no residences on campus.
 Degree programs tend to be career-oriented in areas such as early childhood care and education, motion picture arts, tourism, legal studies, communications and jazz, but broader-based programs, such as the bachelor of business administration and bachelor of arts in liberal studies, are also available.
+“Capilano University alumni have gone on to win Junos and Oscars and to be named members of the ‘Power 50’ in the Canadian business world,” says president Paul Dangerfield.
+“We prepare students to excel on a global stage.”
 A bonus: at $4,742, undergraduates pay about 25 per cent less in tuition and fees than at Vancouver’s two research-intensive universities.

 |Fall full-time enrolment||Tuition (f/t degree)||Tuition (f/t diploma)||Tuition (f/t certificate)||Students direct from high school|